 Flip the key & paper over, apply another layer of GITD Mod Podge, and fold the paper in half to cover the back of the key.

 Paint the whole top of the key (both sides) with GITD Mod Podge and let dry.
 I recommend letting these dry on waxed paper rather than aluminum foil like me, but I’ve been doing so many messy projects lately I ran out of waxed paper!
-If you are desperate and use foil, just be careful to rotate your keys as they dry so they don’t glue to the foil and get ruined.
-I speak from experience…

-Using an x-acto knife with a fresh blade, carefully cut away the excess paper from each key, as shown.
+Using an X-Acto knife with a fresh blade, carefully cut away the excess paper from each key, as shown.

 Apply another thick coat of GITD Mod Podge over each key, particularly on the edges of the key to seal the cut edges you just created.
-When your keys are completely dry,
+When your keys are completely dry, use an acrylic sealant or a layer of clear nail polish to seal them.

 Quick tip about using GITD Mod Podge: If you’re finding your keys glowing less than you’d like, set them in the sun for a couple hours to ”charge” them.
 Also, the more GITD Mod Podge you use, the better your glow will be!